 - How can I be sure of the value of my vehicle?

-You can request that the insurance company send you the written paperwork that tells you how they arrived at the value of your vehicle.
-In calculating the value of a totaled vehicle, the insurer is required to use at least the average of the retail values given by a) the National Automobile Dealers Association Used Car Guide or any other publicly available auto industry source that has been approved for such use by the Commissioner, and b) one other automobile industry source approved by the Insurance Commissioner.
+Be sure to request the insurance company send you the written paperwork that tells you how they arrived at the value of your vehicle.
+You should know that in calculating the value of a totalled vehicle, the insurer is required to use at least the average of the retail values according to the NADA Used Car Guide and one other automobile industry source approved by the Insurance Commissioner.
 A list of approved industry sources for car values, as well as the applicable insurance law, can be found at the end of these “Frequently Asked Questions”.
 If you disagree with the insurer’s total loss valuation you may be eligible for arbitration as discussed in Question #5 above.

 - I don’t care if my vehicle is totaled—can I still have it repaired and keep it?